 3. Vue.js

 Vue.js is an open-source, JavaScript-based framework released by Evan You in 2014.
-Technically, the front-end side of apps developed with Vue.js is a set of components that are rerendered each time a user interacts with them (but only these particular components — Vue.js, as React, uses Virtual DOM).
+Technically, the front-end side of apps developed with Vue.js is a set of components that are rerendered each time a user interacts with them (but only these particular components — Vue.js, like React, uses Virtual DOM).

 Benefits of this framework: